MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 > [!div class="checklist"]
 >
 > - **Cluster architecture:** Use [Azure Stack Pricing](https://azure.microsoft.com/pricing/details/azure-stack/hci/) page in exploring the pricing options available to purchase Azure Stack HCI for on-premises servers.
+The flexible per core subscription model enables customers to optimize cost based on your needs.
 > - **Cluster architecture:** Use Azure Stack HCI free trial offer for the first 60 days after registration for PoCs and validation purposes.
 > - **Cluster architectures:** Turn on Azure Benefits on Azure Stack HCI to use some of the Azure exclusive workloads such as Windows Server Datacenter (Azure Edition), Extended Security Update (ESUs), Azure Policy Guest Configuration and Azure Virtual Desktop with no extra licensing cost.
 Review [Azure Benefits on Azure Stack HCI](/azure-stack/hci/manage/azure-benefits?tabs=wac) for more information.